ajvanderhorst/PhysicsCapstoneGW/Syllabus.md

-# Physics Capstone Course Syllabus
+# Physics Capstone - Syllabus

 _These are the general sections of the syllabus, not including the university-specific sections (academic integrity, student support, security, religious holidays, etc.) or the class schedule._